Shadow work

-In economics, shadow work refers to a special kind of unpaid labor.
+In economics, shadow work is a kind of unpaid labor performed by the consumer.
 It includes assembling of goods that come "in pieces", self-checkout at super markets, and self-service at gas stations.
-Jobs that are necessary for completing a purchase that have been left to the consumers as a way of rationalising production and distribution.
+Tasks that are necessary for completing a purchase that have been left to the consumers as a way of rationalising production and distribution.

-In contrast, there is unpaid labor that is made as an expression of self subsistence or to give to others, all things you do without getting paid, such as building your house, making free computer programs or taking care of your elders.
+This contrasts with unpaid labor done for self subsistence or to give to others, encompassing all tasks individuals do without compensation, such as building a house, writing and publishing free computer programs or care work.